1178 Broadway -- Burlingame, California 94010

 France produces many wonderful rosé wines.

-The Rhone Valley's "Tavel" is famous and usually expensive.
 The Tavel appellation is seen only on the pink wine; you won't find a white or red version of Tavel.
 Grenache is "the" grape of this famed rosé.

 Provence also produces a wide array of pink wines, especially famous being those from Bandol.
 In Provence, by the way, the wines with a more light orange/onion skin/pale salmon color are highly prized.
 They don't care much for deep cherry red colored pink wines.
+As mentioned earlier on this page, some of the pink wines of Provence now can be extremely pricey.

 Bordeaux even offers rosé, yet where are you likely to find that?
 These wines, you see, never attain high numerical scores in the various journals because these are simply not fancy enough for wine geeks.